Grand Army (TV series)

-Grand Army is an American teen drama streaming television series created by Katie Cappiello that premiered on Netflix on October 16, 2020.
+Grand Army is an American teen drama television series created by Katie Cappiello that premiered on Netflix on October 16, 2020.
 It is loosely based on Cappiello's Slut: The Play.
 In June 2021, the series was canceled after one season.

 Premise

-The series follows the lives of Joey Del Marco, Dom Pierre, Sid Pakam, Jayson Jackson, and Leila Kwan Zimmer at Grand Army High School, a public high school, in Brooklyn, New York.
-The students wrestle variously with challenges including rape culture, racism, sexual identity, bullying, violence, and terrorism.
+This series follows the lives of five teenagers who attend the largest high school in Brooklyn as they navigate a chaotic world.
+Topics such as racism, poverty, rape, drugs, sex, LGBT, and mental health.